-Sailboat terms yacht and different parts of a sail boat includes names of boat parts and sailboat part names along with sailboat rigging terms
+Sailboat terms yacht includes names of boat parts and along with sailboat rigging terms

 When learning how to sail, knowing the parts of a sailboat or sailing terminology is important as most sailing lessons refer to these terms.
 Modern sailing boats differ but the basic boat parts and terminology is the same, from the sailing dinghy to yachts.
 Recognizing boat terminology aids in communication when at sea between captain and crew.
 Sailing certificate courses such as RYA, ASA and US Sailing require a basic understanding of these terms.

 A sailboat consist of eight basic parts, the hull, tiller, rudder, mainsail, mast, boom, foresail and keel.
 The hull is the body of the boat and its symmetrical shape helps balance the boat.
 This then helps in reducing drag, being the backward pull caused by water friction.

 As with many sports and professions, sailing has acquired its own terminology.
 Developed since the time of the Romans or earlier, when sea trade in the Mediterranean was at its height.
 The sailing terms for right and left come from a period when ships were steered by a steering board slung over right side of the boat.
 Great force was applied to these boards to make the ship turn.

 When coming into port and docking they could not dock on the side the steering board was positioned as it would limit the ability of the ship to manoeuvre.
 Therefore the other side of the boat, facing the port, became to be named the 'port' side whereas the side of the boat where the steering board was was known as 'starboard'.